 [Back to Top]

 Company Appointment Billing—Appointment Renewals

 Appointment Renewal Invoices will be available on NIPR in January of every year.
-Appointment renewal invoices and a list of agents associated with the invoice will be generated annually and open on
+Appointment renewal invoices and a list of agents associated with the invoice will be generated annually and open the morning of January 9 and close on

 All payments must be made electronically via

 www.nipr.com.
 NIPR will assess a 1% renewal transaction fee of the total state fees charged.
 The minimum transaction fee is $5 and the maximum is $1,000.
 Fees are non-refundable.

 If the renewal invoice is not paid by March 18, all agent appointments will be terminated with an effective termination date of March 18.
 In order to activate those appointments, the insurer will need to re-appoint and pay initial appointment fees again via

 If you have any questions about the appointment renewal

 NIPR's Focus Group.
 Subscribing to this distribution list will allow insurers to get notifications regarding appointment renewal notices, technical issues, press releases, etc.